 While the traditional deposit is 20% of the property value, first home buyers have several options for purchasing with smaller deposits:

-• Low deposit loans with Lenders Mortgage Insurance allow purchases with 5-10% deposits
+• Low deposit loans with Lenders Mortgage Insurance (LMI) allow purchases with 5-10% deposits.

 The ideal deposit size depends on your financial situation, property goals, and eligibility for various schemes.